GLL: A Differentiable Graph Learning Layer for Neural Networks: Conclusion

 \section{Conclusion}

 Graph-based learning is a powerful class of machine learning techniques that have been developed throughout the 21st century.
 As research in deep learning has exploded throughout the same time period, there has been significant interest in integrating deep learning with similarity matrix-based graph learning.
 This paper gives a precise mathematical framework to do exactly that.
 We derived the necessary gradient backpropagation equations for general nonlinear elliptic graph Laplace equations, allowing us to fully integrate graph-based classifiers into the training of neural networks.
 Using this novel framework, we introduced the Graph Learning Layer, or GLL, which replaces the standard projection head and softmax classifier in classification tasks.
-Experimentally, we demonstrated how GLL improves upon the standard classifier in several ways: it can learn the geometry underlying data, it can improve the training dynamics and test accuracy on benchmark datasets in both small and large networks, and it is significantly more robust to a variety adversarial attacks in both naturally and robustly trained models.
+Experimentally, we demonstrated how the GLL improves upon the standard classifier and previous graph-based layers (WNLL) in several ways. \tcb{Two illustrative examples demonstrated that GLL-based networks can learn the geometry of the underlying data and improve training dynamics in overparameterized settings, respectively.
+In a suite of large scale experiments, we showed that networks trained with a GLL classifier have improved generalization on benchmark datasets, especially when training labels are limited.
+Although the improvement in natural accuracy was occasionally modest, later experiments demonstrated the GLL's significant and consistent performance gains for networks in the adversarial setting.
+This points toward a practical advantage of GLL in safety- and security-critical settings.
+Moreover, by comparing to WNLL-based networks, our results also empirically validated the advantage of tracking gradients through graph learning \textit{precisely}, rather than approximately}.